WordPress/gutenberg/packages/components/src/color-picker/README.md

 ### `enableAlpha`: `boolean`

-Defaults to `false`.
 When `true` the color picker will display the alpha channel both in the bottom inputs as well as in the color picker itself.

 - Required: No
 - Default: `false`